PrefectHQ/prefect-background-task-examples/README.md

 You should see the info for the submitted task returned in the browser.

-Step 6: Stop the servers.
+Step 6: Stop the server and worker.

-Hit `control` + `c` in the respective terminals to stop the servers.
+Hit `control` + `c` in the respective terminals to stop the server and worker.

-You've seen how to use a FastAPI web server to offload work to a Prefect task server - all while gaining observability into the task runs in the Prefect UI.
+You've seen how to use a FastAPI web server to offload work to a Prefect task worker - all while gaining observability into the task runs in the Prefect UI.
 Next, let's use Docker containers with more advanced workflows to move toward productionizing our code.

 </details>

-### Example 4: Use Docker to run a FastAPI server and a Prefect task server
+### Example 4: Use Docker to run a FastAPI server and a Prefect task worker

 <details> <summary>Expand</summary>

 The following example will simulate a new user signup workflow with multiple services.
-We'll run a Prefect server instance, a Prefect task server, and a FastAPI server in separate Docker containers.
+We'll run a Prefect server instance, a Prefect task worker, and a FastAPI server in separate Docker containers.

 All the code files for this example live in the `fastapi-user-signups` directory.
 We've defined the FastAPI server, model, and tasks in Python files.